shef3r/taskie-beta/README.md

 <p align=center>Simple to-do app for Windows 10/11.
 Made with <b>UWP</b>.</p>

 ---
+# THIS VERSION WILL SOON BE DEPRECATED.
+This is the last open-source version of Taskie.
+The v1 release will be entirely closed-source.
+I do still accept translation requests and bug reports via Discord @shef3r or my channel on [Developer Sanctuary](https://discord.gg/windows-apps-hub-714581497222398064).

 ### Need a simple to-do list?
 I got you.
 This app got a simple interface and basic file structure.
 Get in on the <a href="/releases">releases</a> page.